 How to add a custom domain name and SSL

 For information about how to use SSL and your own domain (for example, www.contoso.com instead of contoso.azurewebsites.net), see the following resources:

 How to avoid wake-up wait time after idle time-outs

 By default, web apps are unloaded if they have been idle for some period of time.
 The first request after a web app has been unloaded has to wait for the web app to be reloaded.
 To avoid that wait time, you can enable the Always On feature.
 For more information, see the configuration options in How to configure web apps.

 How to add real-time features such as chat

-If your website will include real-time features (such as a chat service, a game, a stock ticker, and so forth), you can get the best performance by using ASP.NET SignalR with the WebSockets transport method.
-For more information, see Using SignalR with Azure Websites.
+If your web app will include real-time features (such as a chat service, a game, or a stock ticker), you can get the best performance by using ASP.NET SignalR with the WebSockets transport method.
+For more information, see Using SignalR with Azure web apps.

-How to choose between Azure Websites, Cloud Services, and VMs for web applications
+How to choose between App Service, Azure Cloud Services, and Azure Virtual Machines for web applications

-In Azure you can run web applications in Websites as shown in this tutorial, or in Cloud Services or in Virtual Machines.
-For more information, see Azure Execution Models and Azure Websites, Cloud Services, and VMs: When to use which?.
+In Azure, you can run web applications in App Service Web Apps as shown in this tutorial, or in Cloud Services or in Virtual Machines.
+For more information, see Azure web apps, cloud services, and VMs: When to use which?.